wso2/docs-apk/en/docs/setup/deployment/apk-dataplane-per-namespace_permission.md

         helm install <chart-name> <repository-name>/apk-helm --version <version-of-APK> -f <path-to-values.yaml-file>  --skip-crds
         ```

-5. If you wish to deploy the Kubernetes Gateway in another namespace, you can follow the same steps.
+7. If you wish to deploy the Kubernetes Gateway in another namespace, you can follow the same steps starting from section 2.

 #### Verify the deployment